- Cheapest non-owner car insurance companies in Kentucky

 Cheapest non-owner car insurance companies in Kentucky

-The cheapest non-owner car insurer in Kentucky is Auto-Owners, with rates averaging $96.
+Auto-Owners offers the most affordable non-owner car insurance in Kentucky, with rates averaging $96.
 The second cheapest Kentucky non-owner insurer is State Farm.
 Average rates are $263.

 Compare the cheapest non-owner car insurance companies in Kentucky below.